2001 Honda Indy 300: Background

 The Honda Indy 300 was confirmed as part of CART's 2001 schedule for the series in August 2000.
 It was the 11th consecutive year the race was held as part of the series, and the seventh (and last) round of 2001 to be held outside the United States.
 The 2001 Honda Indy 300 was the 20th and penultimate race scheduled for 2001 by CART.
 It was held on 28 October 2001, at the 2.795 mi 12-turn Surfers Paradise Street Circuit, Queensland.
 The Australian press anticipated that 300,000 people would visit the track during the weekend.
 After organisers of the race voiced concerns over the possibility that it would be cancelled if the Government of the United States barred air travel to Australia had the invasion of Afghanistan deteriorated, CART executives stated that the round would proceed as scheduled but with increased security.
 The chairman of the race Geoff Jones stated, "CART's outlook has been business as usual, they won't be bowing to terrorism."
+The Gillette Young Guns, GT Performance, Nations Cup, V8 Brutes and V8 Supercars held support races during the weekend.

-Entering the race from Laguna Seca two weeks earlier, Team Penske driver Gil de Ferran led the Drivers' Championship with 179 points, 26 ahead of Kenny Brack of Team Rahal in second.
+Entering the race from Laguna Seca two weeks earlier, Team Penske driver Gil de Ferran led the Drivers' Championship with 179 points, 26 ahead of Kenny Bräck of Team Rahal in second.
 With 141 points, Hélio Castroneves in the second Penske car was third, with Team Motorola's Michael Andretti placed fourth with 125 points and Dario Franchitti of Team Green fifth with 105 points.
 There were 44 points available for the final two rounds of the season, which meant de Ferran could win his second successive championship if he was 23 or more points ahead of Bräck leaving Australia.
 Honda had already won the Manufacturers' Championship at the Honda Grand Prix of Monterey as it had an unassailable lead of 316 points.
 Ford Cosworth and Toyota were equal on points with 266 apiece in second place.
 With 345 points, Reynard led the Constructors' Championship with an unchallenged advantage of 51 points over Lola.